 On the contrary, great work is given a better life by the willingness of the artist to surrender his skills to the subject, and the soul of a skilled work grows in direct relation to the artist’s subordination of his talents to the spirit of something greater than ego or mere design.
 Regardless of whether the subject is inside or outside the artist’s head, or born of reality or untamed imagination, it is a basic requirement that (s)he at least surrender to the creative process.
 And if, within that act of surrender, you are caught by a flame that transports you above your baser interests, then magic can happen and the page or canvas can take on varying shades and degrees of fullness.

 An example of this difference was provided by Picasso’s ‘Child with a Dove’, which I saw at the Scottish National Gallery some years back, where it was made to look lifeless and dull by the company it had been forced to keep, not least amongst which was A Portrait of Joseph Crawhall by Edward Arthur Walton.
 This unassuming painting is an absolute jewel, and a wonderful demonstration of an artist both at home with his gift and willing to offer it up in friendship, as ‘a portrait of J.C the Impressionist by A.E.W the Realist’ (the words Walton inscribed on the canvas).
-This unassuming painting is an absolute jewel, and a wonderful demonstration of an artist offer up a gift in friendship, as ‘a portrait of J.C the Impressionist by A.E.W the Realist‘ (the words Walton inscribed on the canvas).
+This unassuming painting is an absolute jewel, and a wonderful demonstration of an artist offer up a gift in friendship, though a digital copy is not easy to find links to.

 The Barge Boy in Jules Bastien-Lepage’s ‘Pas Meche’ is also given a value beyond mere marketplace coinage, as he stares us out down the years.